At BMW Group, the privacy of personal information is important. This document sets out the Privacy and Credit Information Policy of:

 BMW or BMWAF may also collect sensitive information about you, including health information, where necessary in the circumstances.
-BMW and BMWAF will not collect sensitive information about you unless you have consented or the collection is otherwise required or authorised by law.
+BMW and BMWAF will not collect sensitive information about you unless you have consented or the collection is otherwise required or authorized by law.

 3. Collection of credit information

-If you make an application for commercial or consumer credit with BMWAF, are provided with or receive credit from BMWAF or guarantee the obligations of another under their credit arrangements with BMWAF, BMWAF may collect, hold, use and disclose a range of credit information and credit eligibility information (referred to in this policy as credit information), including:
+If you make an application for commercial or consumer credit with BMWAF, are provided with or receive credit from BMWAF or guarantee the obligations of another under their credit arrangements with BMWAF, BMWAF may collect, hold, use and disclose a range of credit information and credit eligibility information (referred to in this policy as credit information) including:

 4. Collection of personal information